akka/akka/akka-docs/src/main/paradox/logging.md

 Markers are available through the LoggingAdapters, when obtained via `Logging.withMarker`.
 The first argument passed into all log calls then should be a `akka.event.LogMarker`.

-The slf4j bridge provided by akka in `akka-slf4j` will automatically pick up this marker value and make it available to SLF4J.
+The slf4j bridge provided by Akka in `akka-slf4j` will automatically pick up this marker value and make it available to SLF4J.
 For example you could use it like this:

 ```